zukunft/zukunft.com/docs/code_functions_all.md

 ```
 \-- construct and map
+    \-- api_class
+        \-- component - @return string the component class for every renderer subclass (component_exe, system_form,
+    \-- to_url_array
+        \-- component - @return array parent url array with the type and the style url vars of the component form,
     \-- db_fld_to_url
         \-- component - @return array all sandbox component db field names mapped to their url var key so that the
     \-- url_mapper
         \-- component - set the vars of this component bases on the url array
         \-- formula_link - set the vars of this word frontend object bases on the url array
         \-- sandbox_link - set the vars of this sandbox link object bases on the url array
-        \-- sandbox_typed - set the vars of this object bases on the url array
     \-- input_valid
         \-- component - besides the base checks the ui message links are code links like the code id, so a change
     \-- api_mapper
         \-- figure_list - set the vars of this figure list based on the given json
         \-- formula_link - set the vars this formula link bases on the api json array
         \-- sandbox_link - set the vars this sandbox link bases on the api json array
-        \-- sandbox_typed - set the vars of this object bases on the api json array
     \-- __construct
         \-- frontend - define the settings for this word object
         \-- data_object - init the data object vars and set the lists based on the given api json